00sapo/python-dust/README.md

   manager)
 * completely relocatable (including the python binary)
 * easy to maintain even with complex dependencies
-* accelerated by the INTEL python libraries (as anaconda)
+* accelerated by the INTEL python libraries (as anaconda) - on Linux only

 ## Why?